girvel/ldump/docs/overloading.md

 ## 2. Custom preprocess

 You can reassign the `ldump.serializer` itself.
 It would be called before serializing each value and allow customizing serialization in the most flexible way.
 See signature at [API#`ldump.serializer`](/docs/api.md#ldumpserializer).

+NOTICE: `serializer.handlers` should have weak keys to prevent memory leaks.